The healthy homes standards became law on 1 July 2019.

 Rental properties must have efficient drainage for the removal of storm water, surface water and ground water.
 Rental properties with an enclosed sub-floor space must have a ground moisture barrier.

-Landlords must make sure the property doesn’t have unreasonable gaps or holes in walls, ceilings, windows, skylights, floors and doors which cause draughts.
+Landlords must make sure the property doesn’t have unreasonable gaps or holes in walls, ceilings, windows, skylights, floors and doors which cause noticeable draughts.
 All unused open fireplaces closed off or their chimneys must be blocked to prevent draughts.

 In some situations a property may be exempt from complying with the healthy homes standards or parts of the standards.